Content marketing strategies aren’t something to just post and forget about—they are living entities that must be nurtured and improved over time.

 Some possible answers might include visiting the blog regularly, seeing them published on social media, finding them through social bookmarks, or seeing someone talk about them.

 The answers you don’t get to this question will be more informative than the ones you do get.
-If you notice any of your syndication channels conspicuously absent from mention, it’s time to do a thorough audit of that platform’s effectiveness in the grand scheme of your content strategy.
+If you notice any of your syndication channels conspicuously absent from mention, it’s time to do a thorough audit of that platform’s effectiveness in the grand scheme of your effective content marketing.

 This is a revealing question about the effectiveness of your content marketing strategy at producing conversions.